The Bankrate promise

 Navy Federal More Rewards American Express® Card

-On top of its low interest rates, the Navy Federal More Rewards American Express® Card offers an unlimited 3X points for groceries, dining, gas and transit.
+On top of its low interest rates, the Navy Federal More Rewards American Express® Card* offers an unlimited 3X points for groceries, dining, food deliveries, gas and transit.
 This is an impressive combination of everyday categories, covering some of the average American’s biggest spending categories, according to the U.S. Bureau of Labor Statistics.

 The card includes several perks that provide good long-term value.
 On top of charging no foreign transaction fees, it also doesn’t charge balance transfer fees.
 This is better than most traditional rewards cards, which typically charge a balance transfer fee of 3 to 5 percent.

 Add in benefits like travel and car rental discounts, purchase protections and roadside assistance, and the More Rewards American Express card has the makings of a great everyday spending card.

-Obtaining a Navy Federal Credit Union credit card won’t be easy.
-Access to the Navy Federal Credit Union is limited to members of the armed forces and Department of Defense employees along with their family and household members.
+Unfortunately, obtaining a Navy Federal Credit Union credit card won’t be easy.
+Access to the Navy Federal Credit Union is limited to members of the armed forces and Department of Defense employees, along with their family and household members.

 Titanium Rewards Visa® Signature Card from Andrews Federal Credit Union

-The Titanium Rewards Visa® Signature Card from Andrews Federal Credit Union stands out for a number of reasons, including its low APR of 11.74 percent to 18 percent variable, cash back rewards and credit limit, which could range from $5,000 to $50,000.
+The Titanium Rewards Visa® Signature Card from Andrews Federal Credit Union* stands out for a number of reasons, among them its low APR of 14.49 percent to 18 percent variable, cash back rewards and higher credit limit, which could range from $5,000 to $50,000.